 Los Rodeos airport is located in a caldera, and that particular day was awfully foggy (as has been known to happen at Los Rodeos), reducing visibility.

 Los Rodeos airport has only one runway, while Gran Canaria has two.
 All air traffic, both landings and take-offs, happened on that single runway.

 Los Rodeos airport was awfully crowded and busy that day.
 The airport was (due to rerouting from the bomb attentate) forced to accommodate a great number of large aircraft, resulting in disruption of the normal use of taxiways.

 Both the KLM and Pan Am jets were heading to Gran Canaria.
-The Pan Am jet was ready to go, but the KLM jet was ahead of it, and was being fueled.
-The KLM jet eventually taxied to the end of the runway, to wait for the start the take-off run, while the Pan Am jet taxied on the runway.
+The Pan Am jet was ready to go, but the KLM jet was ahead of it, and was being refueled.
+The Pan Am had touched down 45 minutes after the KLM, which is why they were positioned this way.
+The KLM jet eventually taxied to the end of the runway, to wait for the start the take-off run, while the Pan Am jet taxied on the runway behind it.